 One of the keys to a Great Dane’s elegance is its symmetry and angularity.
 In many regards, this is what allows them to have such as regal appearance even at such a large size.

 By playing with these size relationships, the creator once again was likely trying to make Scooby more of an “every-day” dog that could play into his silly personality all the better!

-While I’ve gone through and talked about 4 key differences between Scooby-Doo and that of the Great Dane breed standard, there are many more that could be found given enough time!
+While I’ve gone through and talked about 4 key differences between Scooby-Doo and the Great Dane breed standard, there are many more that could be found given enough time!

 It’s also easy to see why many people are thrown off by his appearance.
 There are so many aspects that just scream out “Great Dane”, while others make you question what type of dog Scooby-Doo really is.

 No, Scooby-Doo is not a Mastiff.
 However, because Mastiffs are related to Great Danes this is not an unreasonable question!

 Technically, Great Danes are not part of the Mastiff family.
 However, Great Danes are believed to be descendants of Mastiffs and have been cultivated as their own distinct breed for at least the last 400 years.

 Therefore, explaining many of the similarities seen between them!

 The four breeds that officially comprise the Mastiff family include: